PosoSAgapo/PosoSAgapo.github.io/_pages/publications.md

 **Bowen Chen**, Xiao Ding, Yi Zhao, Bo Fu, Tingmao Lin, Bing Qin, Ting Liu at Machine Intellgience Research 2024 (Journal)
 ### Preprint/Under Review
 1. LLM-jp: A Cross-organizational Project for the Research and Development of Fully Open Japanese LLMs
 **LLM-jp Group**: I was responsible for the construction of evaluation tools and the investigation of the data contamination.
-2. OMS: OMS: One-the-fly, Multi-Objective, Self-Reflective Ad Keyword Generation via LLM Agent **Bowen Chen**, Zhao Wang, Takamatsu Shingo, ARR May
+2. OMS: One-the-fly, Multi-Objective, Self-Reflective Ad Keyword Generation via LLM Agent
+**Bowen Chen**, Zhao Wang, Takamatsu Shingo, ARR May(arXiv)